Clean Water Project

 With its high annual rainfall levels, Papua is ideally suited to this water catchment system which provides clean water at low cost and is easily installed, simple and durable.
 Each installation, using local volunteer labour, becomes a training opportunity for locals to take away the technology and practical instruction to enable them to build their own system.

-The average cost to establish a single First Flush Clean Water system is AU$500.
+The average cost to establish a single First Flush Clean Water system ranges between AU$800 and AU$1600 and is dependent on the terrain and isolation.

 First Flush Video